open-telemetry/oteps/text/0001-telemetry-without-manual-instrumentation.md

 There are many proprietary APM language agents – no need to list them all here.
 The Datadog APM "language agents" are notable in that they were conceived and written post-OpenTracing and thus have been built to interoperate with same.
 There are a number of mature JVM language agents that are pure OSS (e.g., [Glowroot](https://glowroot.org/)).

+Honeycomb's beelines, as examples of O(1) greybox instrumentation.